Skip to content

 These birds feed mainly on seeds, fruits, flowers and leaves but will also eat insects when available.

-They breed during springtime producing 1-2 clutches per breeding season with two eggs each time which hatch after about 18 days incubation period by both parents taking turns for duty.
+They breed during springtime, producing 1-2 clutches per breeding season with two eggs each time, which hatch after about 18 days of incubation by both parents taking turns for duty.

-They make their nests from twigs collected from nearby trees or places close by and usually raise only one brood at a time making them an important part of nature’s balance as they help keep insect populations under control through their diet choices.
+They make their nests from twigs collected from nearby trees or places and usually raise only one brood at a time, making them an important part of nature’s balance as they help keep insect populations under control through their diet choices.

 Scientific classification: